11ume/wezi/readme.md

 listen(w(), 3000)
 ```

-*If you wonder what is the sense of passing values through the **next** function, well it is a very clear and pure way of handling the flow of data from one handler to the other*.
+*Passing values through the **next** function, is a very clear and intuitive way for handling the flow of data from one handler to other*.

 <br>